discordjs/guide/guide/popular-topics/intents.md

 Discord defines some intents as "privileged" due to the data's sensitive nature.
 At the time of writing this article, privileged intents are `GuildPresences`, `MessageContent` and `GuildMembers`.
 If your bot is not verified and in less than 100 guilds, you can enable privileged gateway intents in the [Discord Developer Portal](https://discord.com/developers/applications) under "Privileged Gateway Intents" in the "Bot" section.
 If your bot is already verified or is about to [require verification](https://support.discord.com/hc/en-us/articles/360040720412), you need to request privileged intents.
 You can do this in your verification application or by reaching out to Discord's [support team](https://dis.gd/contact), including why you require access to each privileged intent.

 Before storming off and doing so, you should stop and carefully think about if you need these events.
 Discord made them opt-in so users across the platform can enjoy a higher level of [privacy](https://en.wikipedia.org/wiki/Privacy_by_design).
-Presences can expose quite a bit of personal information through games and online times, for example.
-You might find it sufficient for your bot to have a little less information about all guild members at all times, considering you still get the command author as GuildMember from the command execution message and can fetch targets separately.
+Presences can expose quite a bit of personal information, including the games being played and overall online time.
+You might find that it isn't necessary for your bot to have this level of information about all guild members at all times, considering you still get the command author as GuildMember from the command execution message and can fetch other targets separately.

 ### Error: Disallowed Intents